-The USDA advises that all “egg rich pies” refrigerated after baking and cooling unless it will be served it within two hours of baking.* Pumpkin and pecan pies fall in this category along with custard and meringue pies.
+The USDA advises that all “egg rich pies” be refrigerated after baking and cooling unless it will be served within two hours of baking.* Pumpkin and pecan pies fall in this category along with custard and meringue pies.
 So the short answer is YES—with one exception.

 ALL homemade and bakery pumpkin and pecan pies made with fresh ingredients should be refrigerated.
 The reason is that bacteria will grow rapidly when the homemade pie is kept at temperatures between 40° F and 140° F. To prevent foodborne illness, these pies should not be left at room temperature for more than two hours.

-The exception is store-bought pies displayed and sold unrefrigerated; these commercially produced pies have shelf-stable ingredients and anti-microbial preservatives added to make them shelf-stable and typically do not need to be refrigerated until cut.
+The one exception is store-bought pies displayed and sold unrefrigerated; these commercially produced pies have shelf-stable ingredients and anti-microbial preservatives added to make them shelf-stable and typically do not need to be refrigerated until cut.
 Pies of this type have a sell-by date which indicates how long the pie will remain safe to eat stored at room temperature.
 In general, store-bought pies are safe 2-4 days after the sell-by date if they are refrigerated; it is never wrong to store these pies in the refrigerator once they are brought home.
 Leftover pieces of these pies should be stored in the refrigerator and used within 2-4 days of the sell-by date.

 If you are unsure of proper storage for a purchased pie, be sure to ask or check the label for storage instructions to make sure it is safe.